FisUnav/rasptracking/README.md

 This repository contains code and instructions for an implementation of a Particle Tracking system with a Raspberry Pi nanocomputer and a Picamera.

-The idea is to use a Raspberry Pi + Picamera to carry out the well-known pendulum experiment.
+The idea is to use a Raspberry Pi + Raspberry Pi Camera to carry out the well-known pendulum experiment.
 It involves measuring the pendulum period, and calculating the value of _**g**_, the gravity acceleration.
 This can be done by hand with a chronometer, of course.
 A Particle Tracking technique will automate the procedure.

 In order to accomplish this, a video must be recorded of the pendulum motion.
 A dark pendulum over a white background is needed).
 A simple image processing allows to obtain the pendulum position at every frame.
 Plotting the position over time will show a sinusoid; from the zero crossings, the period is readily obtained.